Practicum and Field Experiences

 COUN 597F and 598F are three unit courses taken during the last two semesters of the CMHC Program.

 CMHC practicum II/III is intended to provide in-depth counseling and training experiences in settings similar to those where the trainee anticipates obtaining employment after graduation.
 These courses are designed to provide the CMHC student with experiences enhancing knowledge, skills and dispositions in the USD’s counseling program’s learning outcomes.
 The trainee is expected to demonstrate competencies of the highest caliber.
-Prior to final approval for placement in the minimum of two semester practicum II/III experience, the clinical mental health counseling student must arrange a meeting with their faculty advisors to complete the Practicum II/III Readiness Process (review the required paperwork and expectations).
+Prior to final approval for placement in the minimum of two semester practicum II/III experience, the clinical mental health counseling student must arrange a meeting with their faculty advisors to complete the Practicum II/III Readiness Process.
 The total number of practicum II/III hours required is 600 hours, with a minimum of 240 hours in direct service hours with clients.
 Students are required to enroll twice, once in either COUN 597F or COUN 598F to meet the requirements.
 Approved hours may only be accrued while officially enrolled in CMHC practicum II/III.

 On-site supervision will be the direct responsibility of the designated clinical supervisor at the site.
 The on-site supervisor should possess a valid California license in a mental health area, have been licensed for at least the past two years, and have completed training in supervision of clinical experience.
 The CMHC program has a multilayer approach to supervision so the CMHC practicum student will also participate in a weekly group supervisor class at USD, and a bi-weekly individual supervision session with USD clinical supervisors.